 A crane plays a vital role on a construction site, but the sheer mass of the machine—and the equipment and supplies it moves—combined with the absolute precision required to control it, make the crane a dangerous presence on the worksite.
 One wrong move can yield the most severe of injuries.

-If you were involved in a crane accident, you most likely sustained injuries that are keeping you from working.
+If you were involved in a crane accident in Phoenix, AZ, you most likely sustained injuries that are keeping you from working.
 But that has not stopped the bills from pouring in—all your usual bills, plus a whole slew of medical bills on top.
 Your physical pain is outmatched only by the overwhelming anxiety of how you are going to pay for it all.

 Let one of Zanes Law’s crane accident lawyers in Phoenix solve this problem for you.
 We will do everything from A to Z to see that you recover the damages from your crane accident.
 Call us today at (866)-499-8989.

 When a construction firm or parent company fails to take the proper safety precautions, accidents and injuries are bound to happen.

 After your Phoenix crane accident, you must remember to notify your employer that you have been injured on the job.
 This step will play a critical role in your ability to claim workers’ compensation.

 The type of severity of injuries that result from crane accidents varies and range widely.

 Phoenix Crane Accident Lawyer Near Me (866)-499-8989